Walking on Sunshine (Katrina and the Waves song): In popular culture

-An instrumental version was used as a theme song for the short-lived, weekly hour-long Australian game show called The Main Event hosted by Larry Emdur, it aired on the Seven Network from 7 April 1991 until 22 November 1992.
-This was an arranged version by series music composer Jamie Rigg where it featured female vocalists reapeating the title of the show as its only lyric.
+An instrumental version was used as a theme song for the short-lived, weekly hour-long Australian game show called The Main Event hosted by Larry Emdur; it aired on the Seven Network from 7 April 1991 until 22 November 1992.
+This was an arranged version by series music composer Jamie Rigg where it featured female vocalists repeating the title of the show as its only lyric.

 The song is very popular in commercials, and advertisers typically pay $150,000 to $200,000 per year to use the song.
 This song appeared in a mashup with Beyoncé's "Halo" in the popular television show Glee, featured in the Season 1 episode "Vitamin D".
 It was performed by the female members of the glee club New Directions, with featured solos by Rachel Berry (Lea Michele) and Mercedes Jones (Amber Riley).
 It was released as a single on October 7, 2009, through digital download on iTunes, and debuted on the Billboard Hot 100 at number 40 while reaching number 4 in Ireland, number 9 in the UK and number 10 in Australia.

-In 2003, a version of the song was used in a commercial for the kids toy brand Fisher-Price.

-An unsold remake pilot of classic short-lived 80s game show Child's Play called You're Kidding Me! hosted by John O'Hurley used it as its main theme song.

 The song has been featured in many movies, such as High Fidelity, American Psycho, Daddy Day Care, Herbie: Fully Loaded, The Secret of My Success, Bean, The Master of Disguise, Look Who's Talking, Ella Enchanted, Ramona and Beezus, and more.
+It has also been featured in many TV series such as Sports Night, It's Always Sunny in Philadelphia, Prison Break, The Big Bang Theory, Cougar Town, Young Sheldon, The Goldbergs, and Landman.
+In Futurama, character Philip J Fry sang (off key) excerpts from the song in several episodes, indicating that it was one of his favorites.

+The song was covered by metalcore band Ice Nine Kills and ska band Reel Big Fish for the soundtrack to the comic book adaptation of American Psycho.

+The song was used in the opening cutscene and credits of the 2013 video game Lego City Undercover.

+Covers of the song have been featured in two installments of Ubisoft's Just Dance rhythm videogame franchise, namely Just Dance 2023 Edition, Just Dance Kids 2014, and in one of its spinoffs, The Smurfs Dance Party.

+Since the 2025 MLB season, the Tampa Bay Rays have played the song in the home games they won.

+The song is also one of five songs covered on Rock n' Roller Coaster starring the Muppets, performed by guest star Kelly Clarkson.